Push Pier Installation, Foundation Stabilization That Uses Your Home's Own Weight

 How Push Piers Stabilize Settling Middle Tennessee Foundations

 Push piers work on a different mechanical principle than helical piers, and that difference matters on certain Middle Tennessee sites.
-Where a helical pier is rotated into the ground like a large screw, a push pier is hydraulically driven straight down — using the dead load of your structure as the reaction force.
+Where a helical pier is rotated into the ground like a large screw, a push pier is hydraulically driven straight down, using the dead load of your structure as the reaction force, the resistance the hydraulic ram pushes against to drive the pier downward.
 That means push piers perform especially well under heavy masonry construction and on sites where soil conditions make rotating a helical shaft difficult.

 In Davidson County, where high seasonal water tables create soft near-surface soils, push piers can pass through those zones quickly and find competent bearing material below.
-In areas near Percy Priest Lake or along river corridors in Rutherford County, similar conditions apply.
 If your home is a heavier brick or block structure, or if the footing bearing load is high, push piers may be the more appropriate system.

 The Push Pier Process

 Our crew excavates to the foundation footing at each pier location.
-A steel bracket is attached directly to the footing, and then hollow steel pipe sections are driven through the bracket using a hydraulic ram — one section at a time — until the pier reaches the resistance that confirms bearing capacity.
-Once all piers are driven, synchronized hydraulic equipment lifts the structure at each bracket point simultaneously, minimizing differential movement during the lift.
+A steel bracket is attached directly to the footing, and then hollow steel pipe sections are driven through the bracket using a hydraulic ram, one section at a time, until the pier reaches the resistance that confirms bearing capacity.
+Once all piers are driven, synchronized hydraulic equipment lifts the structure at each bracket point simultaneously.

 - Pier sections are compact and can be moved through tight access points